Netherlands Flag Big

 If the answer is “as little as possible,” then an EOR is your best friend.

-EOR Solutions in Netherlands FAQs
+Frequently Asked Questions About EOR in Netherlands

 Yes, using an Employer of Record is legal in the Netherlands.
 As long as the EOR follows Dutch labor laws and acts as the official employer on paper, you’re good to go.